 Couples that don’t have an ordained minister to officiate their wedding would be able to designate someone on their marriage license.
 Marriage license applications would let couples designate an officiant to celebrate their rights of marriage.
 The license itself would serve as proof of authorization for such officiant to celebrate the rites of marriage.

 And here’s our take:

-This bill suggests that Virginia is finally relaxing its discriminatory stance on who can, and can’t officiate weddings in the state.
+This bill suggests that Virginia is finally relaxing its discriminatory stance on who can and can’t officiate weddings there.
 We also hope that this progressive step will inspire clerks to embrace true freedom of religion and practice, and thus stop their obstruction of marriage rights.